-Test results Interpretation Implications for liver utilisation Implication for utilisation of non-liver organs HBV-NAT +ve HBV transmission may occur to naïve recipients.
-Organs may be transplanted in HBV infected recipients, or in exceptional circun after specialist advice.
-If proceeding with transplantation of HBN organs, test for HDV and discuss results with a hepatologist or diseases physician. ts, or in exceptional circumstances vith transplantation of HBV-NAT +ve HBsAg +ve HBV infection HBV transmission may occur to naïve recipients.
+Test results Interpretation Implications for liver utilisation Implication for utilisation of non-liver organs HBV-NAT +ve HBV infection HBV transmission may occur to naïve recipients.
 Organs may be transplanted in HBV infected recipients, or in exceptional circumstances after specialist advice.
-If proceeding with transplantation of HBsAg+ve organs, test for HDV and discuss results with a hepatologist or infectioudiseases physician.
-HBsAg -ve HBcAb +ve Hepatocytes infected, usually no viraemia but possible low-level viraemia should be considered HBV transmission may occur in naïve recipients: allow transplantation of livers to HBV- infected recipients or recipients with an immune response to vaccination and HBV provide prophylaxis ^a Transmission is unlikely: transplantation may proceed.b a Recipient management would typically involve life-long entecavir or tenofovir with HBsAg and HBV DNA monitoring.
+If proceeding with transplantation of HBV-NAT +ve organs, test for HDV and discuss results with a hepatologist or infectious diseases physician.
+HBsAg +ve HBV infection HBV transmission may occur to naïve recipients.
+Organs may be transplanted in HBV infected recipients, or in exceptional circumstances after specialist advice.
+If proceeding with transplantation of HBsAg+ve organs, test for HDV and discuss results with a hepatologist or infectious diseases physician.
+HBsAg -ve HBcAb +ve Hepatocytes infected, usually no viraemia but possible low-level viraemia should be considered HBV transmission may occur in naïve recipients: allow transplantation of livers to HBV- infected recipients or recipients with an immune response to vaccination and HBV provide prophylaxis ^a Transmission is unlikely: transplantation may proceed. ^b a Recipient management would typically involve life-long entecavir or tenofovir with HBsAg and HBV DNA monitoring.